 The trustees have translated their objectives into a suitable strategic asset allocation benchmark for the Scheme.
-All day-to-day investment decisions have been delegated to several authorised investment managers.
+Most day-to-day investment decisions have been delegated to one key investment manager (Insight Investment Management), with the remaining managers being legacy managers in run-off.
 The strategic benchmark has been translated into benchmarks for the individual managers which are consistent with the Scheme's overall strategy.
-The Scheme benchmark is consistent with the trustees' views on the appropriate balance between seeking an enhanced long-term return on investments and accepting greater short-term volatility and risk.
+The Scheme benchmark is consistent with the trustees' views, following substantial de-risking in recent years, with emphasis on stability of returns and cashflow generation.